the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 #### 2. Job

-A job is a section of the workflow, and is made up of one or more steps.
+**A job** is a section of the workflow, and is made up of one or more steps.
 In this section of our workflow, the template defines the steps that make up the build job.

 #### 3. Step

-Step: A step represents one effect of the automation.
+A **step** represents one effect of the automation.
 A step could be defined as a GitHub Action, or another unit, like printing something to the console.

 #### 4. Actions

-A GitHub Action is a piece of automation written in a way that is compatible with workflows.
+A GitHub **Action** is a piece of automation written in a way that is compatible with workflows.
 Actions can be written by [GitHub](https://github.com/actions), by the open source [community](https://github.com/sdras/awesome-actions), or you can write them yourself!

 ## Getting started with GitHub Action